chronopsychiatry/UK-Biobank-Time-Dimensions-Project/Projects/Adversity-Circadian-Rhythms/readme.md

 4. Trauma and Insomnia R script - this contains the script for analysing the BioBank dataset for childhood/adulthood trauma and self-reported sleeplessness/insomnia.
 Author: Ezrie Samuel, includes script originally written by Amber Roguski.

-5. Powerpoint version of the scientific poster drawn up and presented for this project (April 2024).
+5. PDF version of the scientific poster presented for this project (April 2024).